substrate-developer-hub/substrate-parachain-template/README.md

 ### Start Relay Chain

-You should have a minimum of 2 running full _validator_ nodes on your relay chain per parachain/thread collator you intend to connect!
-You need at least *n + 1* relay chain nodes to support *n* parachains.
+We need *n + 1* full _validator_ nodes running on a relay chain to accept *n* parachain / parathread connections.
+Here we will start two relay chain nodes so we can have one parachain node connecting in later.

 From the Polkadot working directory: